-- for disputes concerning indefeasible rights, leases, branch of businesses, among other things, the court having jurisdiction is that of the place where the immoveable property is located; - for disputes involving questions of possession, the court in the area where the fact has taken place will have jurisdiction; - for inheritance disputes, the competent court is the court where the deceased had his or her last domicile; and - for enforcement proceedings, the place where the moveables or the immoveables are located; in case of a credit of the debtor vis-à-vis a third party, the place where the third party resides, or for obligations to do or not to do, the place where the obligation should be fulfilled.
+- for disputes concerning, inter alia, rights in rem, leases and loans for use of real estate and branches of businesses, the court having jurisdiction is that of the place where the immoveable property is located; - for disputes involving questions of possession, the court in the area where the fact has taken place will have jurisdiction; - for inheritance disputes, the competent court is the court where the deceased had his or her last domicile; and - for enforcement proceedings, the place where the moveables or the immoveables are located; in the case of a credit of the debtor in relation to a third party, the place where the third party resides, or for obligations to do or not to do, the place where the obligation should be fulfilled.

-Munari Cavani ITALY
+ITALY Munari Cavani

-The law allows for an elective forum for disputes concerning obligations; in these cases the plaintiff can sue the defendant before the court of the place where the obligation has been undertaken or should have been fulfilled.
+The law allows for an elective forum for disputes concerning obligations; in these cases, the plaintiff can sue the defendant before the court of the place where the obligation has been undertaken or should have been fulfilled.